 3. Asbestosis is a diffuse interstitial pulmonary fibrosis, frequently associated with pleural lesions, which is caused by the inhalation of asbestos fibers.
 Exposure is most often occupational and may occur in mining, milling, manufacturing, pipefitting, remote work with automobile brake pads, and applying or removing asbestos fiber products.
 Retention and clearance of fibers is inhomogeneous.
 Fibers <3 microm are cleared by alveolar macrophages, subsequently translocated to lymphatic channels, and eventually drained into the pleural space.
 Longer fibers are incompletely phagocytosed by macrophages and are retained in the lungs as asbestos bodies.
 The fibers induce inflammation that leads to fibrosis.

 Clinical manifestations: Patients are normally asymptomatic for at least 20 to 30 years after the initial exposure.
 Determinants of disease include burden of exposure, duration of exposure, pattern of exposure, age of exposure (young age is associated with a longer fiber residence time), and type of fiber inhaled.
 Symptoms are similar to other types of interstitial fibrosis (dyspnea on exertion worsening with the progression of lesions; crackles at lung bases may be audible).
 Changes are irreversible and have a tendency to progress despite the discontinuation of exposure.
 Pleural changes related to exposure to asbestos may coexist with fibrosis or occur independently.
 They include nonmalignant lesions: limited pleural thickening (plaques that are usually located on the parietal pleura and have a tendency to develop calcifications) and diffuse pleural thickening (usually affecting the visceral pleura; depending on the extent, it may impair pulmonary function), as well as malignant lesions.

 1) Chest radiographs are crucial for diagnosis and reveal irregular basilar-predominant linear shadows.
 Subpleural parenchymal changes may be obscured by overlying asbestos-related pleural thickening or pleural calcification.
 Early fibrotic changes are better visualized by HRCT.
 Mediastinal lymphadenopathy and progressive massive fibrosis are not typically observed.
 In advanced disease the usual interstitial pneumonia (UIP) pattern (see Idiopathic Pulmonary Fibrosis) may be observed.

-2) Pulmonary function tests reveal a restrictive pattern with decreased carbon dioxide diffusing capacity of the lungs (DLCO) and static compliance.
+2) Pulmonary function tests reveal a restrictive pattern with decreased carbon monoxide diffusing capacity of the lungs (DLCO) and static compliance.